-Note: Older LogicMonitor accounts may default to accessing the NetApp API over HTTP on port 80.
+Note: By default, LogicMonitor will access the NetApp API over port 443, using HTTPS.
+However, older LogicMonitor accounts may default to accessing the NetApp API over HTTP on port 80, which can prevent data retrieval.
 If you are experiencing this behavior, set netapp.ssl to "true" at the root folder of the devices tree.

 Enabling NetApp SNMP Access: